deoostfrees/Gibki/README.md

 # Gibki

-A modern grid system based on Flexbox using container queries.
+An open source grid system based on Flexbox using container queries.

 [Open in CodePen](https://codepen.io/collection/pgogaZ)